Jalapeno Crab Dip

 - In a large bowl, combine crab, pepper jack cheese, cheddar cheese, mayonnaise, pickled jalapenos, hot sauce and Worcestershire sauce; stir in corn and onion mixture.
 Transfer to same skillet or a greased 8-in. square baking dish; sprinkle with Parmesan cheese.

 - Bake, uncovered, 30-35 minutes or until edges are golden brown.
 Serve with chips.

-Originally published as Jalapeno Crab Dip in Taste of Home's Holiday & Celebrations Cookbook Annual 2014
+Originally published as Spicy Crab and Corn Dip in Holiday & Celebrations Cookbook 2014